Girne / Kyrenia

 a bar.
 Windsurfing is also very popular at Acapulco

 Beach.
-Escape beach is located just 5km from Kyrenia
+Escape beach is located just 5km from Girne / Kyrenia

 city and is one of the most beautiful beaches in